 To confirm, EAL will be releasing results as soon as EAL’s external quality assurance activity has been completed.

 Accessing Results Data for your Learners

 The process for accessing you result data for learners is no different to any other time.
-You may access and retrieve all your learners’ results through EAL’s Online Services and draw down the data as soon as the quality assurance process has been completed.
-As soon as claims have been verified the results data will be available within Online Services for centres to draw down their data.
+You may access and retrieve all your learners’ results through EAL’s EAL Connect and draw down the data as soon as the quality assurance process has been completed.
+As soon as claims have been verified the results data will be available within EAL Connect for centres to draw down their data.
 The EQA quality assurance engagement and discussion will confirm when the claims have been verified.

 In addition, VTQ results data for learners will be uploaded to the Learner Records Service on a weekly basis.